-- Recruit and lead a team of volunteer Stewards (maximum 10 per Lead Steward)
+- Recruiting and leading a team of volunteer Stewards (maximum 10 per Lead Steward)

-- Organize workdays by planning activities, sending emails, adhering to protocols
+- Organizing work days by planning activities, sending emails, adhering to protocols

-- Commit approximately 3 hours/week (2 hours in the field + 1/2 hour administration) end of April through October.
-(Co-Lead stewards can manage help manage the site during vacations).
+- Committing approximately 3 hours/week (2 hours in the field + 1/2 hour administration) end of April through October.
+(Co-Lead Stewards can help manage the site during vacations).

 What makes a good Lead Steward?

 - Effectiveness leading, coordinating, and working with a team of people

 - Familiarity with email, excel, and Google Drive/docs